Home · Blog · Compliance

 3Defect management

-All Cat A defects led to equipment removal from service
+All Category A defects led to equipment removal from service

-All Cat A defects were notified to HSE / local authority
+All Category A defects were notified to HSE or local authority

-All Cat B repair deadlines have been met or equipment removed from service
+All Category B repair deadlines have been met or equipment removed from service

 Evidence of repairs (invoices, engineer sign-off) retained

-No equipment in use with an unresolved Cat A finding
+No equipment in use with an unresolved Category A finding

 4Examination scheme (if applicable)